dani-amirtharaj/AR-Lock/README.md

 Developed an Augmented Reality Authentication Mechanism that allows users to authenticate themselves by interacting with a virtual keypad generated on a real-world surface of the user's choice.

-This is a simple testing interface that allowed me to test different input key patterns.
+Below is a simple testing interface that allowed me to test different input key patterns.

 ![alt text](https://github.com/dani-amirtharaj/AugmentedLock/blob/master/gif/2yi5ze.gif "Part 1")

-This is a demo of the actual Authentication Mechanism.
+Below is a demo of the actual Authentication Mechanism.
 First the user places a virtual keypad on a surface of their choice.

 ![alt text](https://github.com/dani-amirtharaj/AugmentedLock/blob/master/gif/2yi7m4.gif "Part 2")